 Created By: ODHS

-The one lacemaking commodity which could not be produced locally was the thread, linen originally, and later cotton.
+The one lace making commodity which could not be produced locally was the thread, linen originally and later cotton.
 This was supplied by the shopkeepers of the town, often the grocers and bakers, many of whom were in premises around this Market Place.
-Those tradesmen then bought the finished lace from the lacemakers and sold it on at greatly increased prices, usually at special Lace Markets in London, and made a handsome profit for themselves.
+Those tradesmen then bought the finished lace from the lace makers and sold it on at greatly increased prices, usually at special Lace Markets in London, and made a handsome profit for themselves.
 This dealing became so profitable that they set up as full time lace dealers and spent substantial money on renovating their houses.

-When the poet, William Cowper, lived at Orchard Side from 1768 to 1786, there were around 1,200 lacemakers in the town within a total population of around 2,500 in those days; consequently half of the inhabitants were lacemakers.
-The poet was sympathetic to the lacemakers and their hardworking life of long hours and sought, with the Revd.
-John Newton, to relieve (through the charity of a generous London benefactor), any distress with practical gifts particularly during the winter months.
-Cowper also signed a petition on their behalf, which went before Parliament when the lacemakers were threatened with a tax which would have ruined their livelihood.
+When the poet, William Cowper, lived at Orchard Side from 1768 to 1786, there were around 1,200 lace makers in the town within a total population of around 2,500 in those days; consequently half of the inhabitants were lace makers.
+The poet was sympathetic to the lace makers and their hardworking life of long hours.
+He sought, with the Reverand John Newton (through the charity of a generous London benefactor), to relieve any distress with practical gifts particularly during the winter months.
+Cowper also signed a petition on their behalf, which went before Parliament when the lace makers were threatened with a tax which would have ruined their livelihood.

-This point of interest is part of the tour: A Lace Trail around Olney (Revised)
+This point of interest is part of the tour: A Lace Trail around Olney (Revised August 2018) - Copy